 Here the -dpng switch specifies that we wish to create a PNG graphics file, and the second argument is simply the name of the file to be created.
 The graphics file created will be stored in the current working directory.

-POWER_WRITE is similar to POWER_TABLE except that the table of integer powers is written to a file.
+file_script writes a table of integer powers to a file.